SiloCityLabs/blog/content/post/2019/2019-01-24-speed-test-internal-wifi.md

 This is reporting a internal speed of 105Mbits/sec.
 This could be far higher but its most likely limited by wifi speeds.
 When testing an old device as the client I get speeds of 12Mbits/sec.

 You can test multiple combinations of devices using iperf.
-Its supported on many systems and devices listed [here][2].
+Its [supported on many systems and devices listed][2].

 Conclusion: